 - Goalie: The goalie stands in front of the goal post to prevent the puck from entering into the goal line.
 If your reflexes are really good and you can remain very alert all the time, then you can consider being a goalie.

-- Forward centre: They try to take possession on the puck during every face off.
+- Forward centre: They try to take possession of the puck during every face-off.
 If you are a very aggressive player, then you should try for this position.

 It is basically a 60 minutes game divided into three 20 minutes periods.
 Each period got 5 minutes break time, which is 15 minutes in total.

-A game official is the person who has the responsibility of enforcing the rules and doing the maintenance of the game.
-The number of officials vary with the type of the game.
+A game official is a person who has the responsibility of enforcing the rules and doing the maintenance of the game.
+The number of officials varies with the type of the game.
 They are: